Phillip Coleman (spree killer)

-Phillip J. Coleman Jr. (1919 – September 10, 1943) was an American spree killer and self-confessed serial killer who was convicted of a double murder in Lothrop, Montana committed on July 24, 1943, together with accomplice Louis Brown.
+Phillip J. Coleman Jr. (April 24, 1919 – September 10, 1943) was an American spree killer and self-confessed serial killer who was convicted of a double murder in Lothrop, Montana committed on July 24, 1943, together with accomplice Louis Brown.
 On the day of his execution, he published a written confession admitting to 23 total murders across the United States and Canada, providing details for eight of them, including one for which he had been suspected previously but never charged.

 Coleman remains the last African-American and final convict to be hanged in Montana, as well as the final execution in the state prior to Furman v.
 Georgia.

 Early life

 Little is known about Coleman's personal life, with the only verifiable information coming from an interview with sheriffs after his arrest.
-According to Coleman, he was born in 1919 in East St. Louis, Illinois as Phillip J. Coleman Jr., and reportedly had many half-siblings scattered across Illinois and Arkansas.
+According to Coleman, he was born on April 24, 1919, in St. Louis, Missouri, as Phillip J. Coleman Jr., and reportedly had many half-siblings scattered across Illinois and Arkansas.
 His mother remarried when he was still young, and due to the frequent arguments between her and his stepfather, he fled for Pittsburgh, Pennsylvania at age nine, where he was later picked up by juvenile authorities for stealing bread.
 Coleman's mother later picked him up and returned him to East St. Louis, but he continued to habitually run away until his mother was supposedly murdered and her body burned to ashes.
 When pressed for information about her supposed death, Coleman claimed that she had been killed by a white man whom had been visiting her, but was never prosecuted for her death because, at least in Coleman's view, "[she] was a Negro and he was a white man."
 He also claimed to have finished only a single year of high school.

 Sometime during his teenage years or early adulthood, he moved to Franklin, Washington and married a Native American woman from Arlee, Montana, with whom he had two children, but broke off contact with them for unclear reasons.
 He would later be arrested for burglaries and break-ins in the state, for which he served 14 months in the Monroe Correctional Complex and later six months at the Washington State Penitentiary, respectively.
 After his release, Coleman would accept various odd jobs as an itinerant laborer, travelling from state to state until he eventually ended up in Montana.